RobbievanAert/Website/content/_index.md

 Welcome to my website!
 I am working at the department of Methodology and Statistics at Tilburg University, and I am member of the [Meta-Research Center](https://metaresearch.nl/).

-My research is currently funded by a Veni grant from the Dutch Research Council (NWO).
-You can find more details about my publications, software, presentations, and CV on this website.

 My research interests are statistical methods to conduct meta-analyses and methods to correct for publication bias.
 I also like to apply statistics to sports data (see [Side Projects](/side/)).

+You can find more details about my publications, software, presentations, and CV on this website.

 These are links to my research profiles: [OSF](https://osf.io/raetf/), [Google Scholar](https://scholar.google.nl/citations?user=ijbB068AAAAJ&hl=en), and [Github](https://github.com/robbievanaert)